BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-balsamiq_to_figma.md

   - Design Tools
 ---

-# Importing Balsamiq wireframes into Figma, an experiment with the Figma plugin API

 ## Introduction
 The [Micronutrient Action Policy Support (MAPS)](https://micronutrient.support) project aims to produce a web-hosted decision support tool to allow users to estimate micronutrient deficiencies in Sub-Saharan African nations and explore pathways to improve nutrition.
 BGS Digital are leading the design and software development aspects of this multi-institute project.